 By following this formula, you can create a balanced and visually appealing container garden that showcases the beauty of each plant while creating a cohesive display.

-Grow These Top Flowers For Pots and Containers
+Best Flowers for outside Pots and Containers

 Plant Description: Petunias are annual flowering plants in various colors and patterns.
 They have trumpet-shaped flowers that bloom in multiple hues.
 Some varieties have a sweet fragrance, while others have a milder scent.